Data Change Tracker Setup

 Image 12: Example of Process Inbox Message and Alert

-The Data Change Tracker Error Log will indicate the time in which the error occurred (TimeStamp), the name of the object which had the error (Object Name), the type of object which had the error (Object Type), the error which occurred (Error Message) and the source of the error (Error Source).
+The Data Change Tracker Error Log will indicate the time in which the error occurred (TimeStamp), the name of the object which had the error (Object Name), the type of object which had the error (Object Type), the error which occurred (Error Message), the source of the error (Error Source), and the Campus database username (User Source) of who modified data within Campus itself.

 Image 13: Data Change Tracker Error Log Example